0x4248/notebook/source/content/05 Meta/Templates.md

 - [[BLOCK_TOPIC]]

 ## Element templates
-Elements can be used troughout the page.
+Elements can be used throughout the page.
 - [[ELEMENT_IP]]
 - [[ELEMENT_LETTER_BLOCK]]
 - [[ELEMENT_LETTER_BLOCK_SANS]]